 Athens/RHE Scheduling Group

 The One OHIO Instructional Efficiency workstream developed a collaborative scheduling process and timeline that was approved in fall 2019.
 While the timeline was impacted by the pandemic, the process was implemented in phase 1 which runs through summer 2022.
 The work stream also identified some additional issues and next steps to work in phase 2.
-The task force charge and list of member is available here.
+View the task force charge and list of members [PDF] [OHIO Login Required]

 Regional Higher Education Faculty Integration